Chabelley Airfield adds on-site firearms training capability

-U.S. Air Force Airmen assigned to the 776th Expeditionary Air Base Squadron prepare to fire handguns at the newly opened on-site small arms range at Chabelley Airfield, Djibouti, Jan.
-31, 2026.
+Prior to the range’s completion, U.S., allied and partner personnel were required to convoy to off-base training locations or wait as long as a month to access the range at Camp Lemonnier.

+“With nine lanes, Chabelley has tripled our local training capacity,” said U.S. Air Force Lt.
+Col. Lawrence Melnicoff, 776th Expeditionary Air Base Squadron commander.
+“This allows American forces to qualify and sustain critical skills on site while reducing exposure associated with off-base movements.”

 Completed four months ahead of schedule, the range provides a dedicated capability for small arms qualification, sustainment training and forward-deployed mission rehearsals.
-(U.S. Air Force photo by Staff Sgt.
-Christian Silvera)
+The project supports the 406th Air Expeditionary Wing and 449th Air Expeditionary Group mission by enabling forces to train locally using shared tactics, techniques and procedures.

+Supporting distributed, austere and expeditionary operations across the region, Chabelley Airfield plays a critical role in enabling forward operations.
+According to Melnicoff, the new range directly supports that mission set.

+“This capability gives us the ability to conduct skills shoots and rehearse concepts here before deploying forward for combat operations,” Melnicoff said.
+“Training in the same environment where we operate matters.”

 |Date Taken: